 Written by: Michelle Laurey

 Michelle Laurey works as a VA for small businesses.
-She loves talking business, and productivity, and share her experience with others.
+She loves talking about business, and productivity, and sharing her experience with others.
 Outside her keyboard, she spends time with her Kindle library or binge-watching Billions.
 Her superpower?
 Vinyasa flow!
-Talk to her on Twitter @michelle_laurey.
+Talk to her on Twitter at @michelle_laurey.